Online Guide for Newcomers to Prince Edward Island - Canada

-- Like in many other countries, lawyers in Canada charge high fees for their services.
+- Like in many other countries, lawyers in Canada charge fees for their services, and hiring one may be expensive.
 Ask for the cost before you request a service from a lawyer.

 - If you are a potential immigrant to Canada, beware of fraudulent 'immigration lawyers' or 'immigration consultants' who claim they can help you get permanent resident status or Canadian visa.
 You should check their background before dealing with them, or not deal with them at all.

 In Canada, like in many other countries in the world, lawyers help their clients with legal advice and services in many areas.
 They act as advisors in making agreements and solving legal problems, and in preparing legal documents such as wills, contracts, deeds, and court documents.

 To find a lawyer to assist you in dealing with a legal issue you can: